borap90/crispy-octo-carnival/README.md

 # <a href='https://pluralsight.com'><img src='https://gillcleerenpluralsight.blob.core.windows.net/files/pluralsight.png' height='60' alt='PluralSight Logo' /></a>

 ## GitHub Getting Started
-In this course, I will learn how to use GitHub successfully fgor my Skill IQ test.
+In this course, I will learn how to use GitHub successfully for my Skill IQ test.

 ### The basics
 -Understand the use of GitHub